Chart Color Schemes

 Population growth drivers in Oakdale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Oakdale (NSW) is around 2,394 as of Feb 2026.
-This reflects an increase of 366 people since the 2021 Census, which reported a population of 2,028 people.
-The change was inferred from the resident population of 2,321 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 67 validated new addresses since the Census date.
-This level of population equates to a density ratio of 25 persons per square kilometer.
-Oakdale's growth rate of 18.0% since the 2021 census exceeded the state average of 7.8%, as well as that of Greater Sydney, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+As of Feb 2026, the estimated population of Oakdale (NSW) is around 2,394.
+This reflects an increase of 366 people since the 2021 Census, which reported a population of 2,028.
+The change is inferred from AreaSearch's estimate of 2,321 residents following examination of ABS' latest ERP data release in June 2024 and an additional 67 validated new addresses since the Census date.
+This level of population results in a density ratio of 25 persons per square kilometer.
+Oakdale's growth rate of 18.0% since the 2021 census exceeded both the state average (7.8%) and Greater Sydney's growth, marking it as a notable growth leader in the region.
+Natural growth contributed approximately 50.0% of overall population gains during recent periods, with other factors such as interstate migration also being positive contributors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected in Oakdale.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 286 persons to reach a total population of approximately 2,680 by 2041, reflecting an overall increase of 1.4% over the 17-year period.
+Based on aggregated SA2-level projections, Oakdale's population is expected to increase by 324 persons to 2041, reflecting a total increase of 10.5% over the 17-year period.

 Frequently Asked Questions - Population